spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 - Must have high quality coding standards (DRY, correctly scoped variables, etc.)

-- Must include tests using a test framework (`jest` is recommended)
+- Must include unit tests with a test framework (`jest` is recommended)

+  - At least 20 tests must be included

 - Must use Continuous Integration to ensure both linting and tests pass before merging to master